SAP/sap-btp-service-operator/README.md

 **Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>

-### Cannot Delete Instances and Bindings Created by the Operator Because Cluster is no Longer Accessible
+### Cluster Unavailable: Unable to Clean Up Instances and Bindings

-Operator resources should be deleted through the cluster, but this cannot be done if the cluster is no longer accessible.
+I am trying to delete service instances and bindings but I can't do this as the cluster in which they were created is no longer available.

 **Solution**

-To overcome this issue, use a dedicated API in Service Manager to delete cluster content:
+Use a dedicated Service Manager API to delete cluster content:

-#### Request
+#### API Request

 `DELETE /v1/platforms/{platformID}/clusters/{clusterID}?cascade=true`

-#### Parameters
+#### API Parameters
 | Parameter                                   | Type       | Description                                                                               |
 |:--------------------------------------------|:-----------|:------------------------------------------------------------------------------------------|
 | platformID                                  | `string`   | The ID of the platform (should be the `service-operator-access` instance ID)             |
 | clusterID                                   | `string`   | The ID of the cluster (can be found in the context of the operator resource).                 |
 | cascade                                     | `boolean`  | Whether to cascade-delete all the services and bindings that are related to the platform. |

-#### Response
+#### API Response
 ##### Status Code
     `202 Accepted` - The request has been accepted for processing, but the processing has not been completed.
 ##### Headers: